Zorgvillain/IT-application-accounting-system-with-statuses/README.md

-# IT application accounting system with statuses
+# Here will be described my actions to work with the project